C0nw0nk/Nginx-Lua-minification-library/README.md

 https://github.com/C0nw0nk/Nginx-Lua-minification-library/pulls

+Please note, this script will only remove comments, white spaces and breaklines from your code.
+So, this mean it will not "rebuild" your files in order to minify the code.
+If you want something similar, I recommend using https://developers.google.com/speed/pagespeed/module from Google

 # Usage :

 Edit settings inside `minify.lua` to add your own mime types or improve my regex.
 (Please share your soloutions and additions)